 - Adding pit zips increases the cost of manufacture and results in reduced profitability.

 - Adding pit zips to a waterproof breathable/jacket diminishes the value of the breathable membrane.

 - Adding pit zips adds extra weight to a jacket.

 - Gore-tex prohibits us from putting pit zips in rain jackets that use their breathable membrane.

 - People will still buy a jacket that doesn’t have pit zips if we tell them it defies the laws of physics.

 Despite their benefits, pit zips have their limitations, especially in hot and humid weather when it’s impossible to shed body heat if you have to wear a rain jacket.
 If there isn’t the potential for hypothermia, which can occur even in summer, you’re probably better off using an umbrella, which is like an UBER pit zip for shedding body heat, while keeping your torso dry.

 But in conditions where there is a decent temperature differential between the warmth inside your jacket and exterior coolness, the bigger your pit zips, the better.
 For example, both the Montbell Versalite Jacket and the new Lightheart Gear Silpoly Rain Jacket have 18″ long pits zips, which are definitely on the long side.
 Some manufacturers like Outdoor Research even put torso zips on their jackets which run from the biceps down to the waist.
 The ones on the OR Foray II Jacket, for example, are particularly effective.
 Even if pit zips don’t completely eliminate heat build-up inside a rain jacket or shell, they’re better than not having them at all.

 Last Updated: August 2022.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.